Why ‘cheap’ cars aren’t cheap anymore — here’s the harsh reality behind the prices

 The transition to electric vehicles adds yet another layer of expense: developing a new EV platform costs billions, with advanced batteries, powerful motors, and fast-charging technology driving prices higher.
 Unlike older gasoline cars, where engines and transmissions were already in production, today’s vehicles demand massive investments and cutting-edge tech.
 Producing a truly cheap, affordable model simply doesn’t fit into this reality.

 It might seem logical that building smaller, simpler cars could solve the problem.
 But in reality, automakers struggle to make them profitable.
-Take examples like the Toyota Aygo in Europe: despite being small, these cars still require the same safety features, compliance costs, and development budgets as larger SUVs.
+Take the Toyota Aygo in Europe: despite being small, these cars still require the same safety features, compliance costs, and development budgets as larger SUVs, meaning carmakers can only sell them at very slim margins.

+The maths is easy.
 Selling a million compact cars brings in far less profit than selling a million SUVs.
-Even if the profit margin is similar in percentage terms, the actual cash profit is much lower, and cheap small cars are unattractive to most automakers.
+Even if the profit margin is similar in percentage terms, the actual cash profit is much lower, and cheap small cars are unattractive to most automakers and customers.

 Many people want more than just a car that “gets the job done.”
 They want one that reflects their identity, lifestyle, or status.
 Features like high-end interiors, advanced driver-assist systems, premium audio, lighting, and sleek design influence purchase decisions.
 Even extras like ambient lighting, brand perception, or infotainment screens become part of what people are paying for.